School holiday activities on a budget

 Scotland has some of the darkest skies in Europe and Galloway Forest Park is one of the darkest places in Scotland, which is why it became the UK’s first Dark Sky Park.
 So few people live within the Forest Park that the nights really are inky black, making it a brilliant place to enjoy the Grab the binoculars and a constellation guide, and lose yourself in the night sky.

-The whole family can also experience dark skies from some of our other destinations, including Broadford and Kinloch on the Isle of Skye, and look out for our popular guided stargazing and meteor-spotting events at Kirroughtree and Clatteringshaws, throughout the year.
+The whole family can also experience dark skies from some of our other destinations, including Broadford and Kinloch on the Isle of Skye, or head to Kirroughtree or Clatteringshaws to start your dark sky adventure.